A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Observations and Data

 The DECam observations were processed by the DES Difference Imaging Pipeline \citep[\code{DiffImg}]{1538-3881-150-6-172}, which subtracts template images from the observations and produces catalog-level photometric fluxes in each band for all detected transients in the field of view.
 For this analysis, since our observations did not overlap with the DES footprint where template images would be readily available, we use the first night images as templates.
 Observations are also run through \texttt{autoscan} \citep[]{autoscan}, which identifies potential image artifacts and poor image subtractions.
-This information is carried to the catalog-level photometric data through the Machine-Learning (ML) score, which can be interpreted as a measure of the probability a \code{DiffImg} candidate is a real astrophysical object.
+This process injects fake artifacts into the images to train the algorithm to remove artifacts that may be present in the images.
+The probability that a \code{DiffImg} candidate is a real astrophysical object as opposed to an artifact is characterized by the \texttt{autoscan} Machine-Learning (ML) score.
 This score is utilized in \secref{sensitivity}.
 From the \code{DiffImg} outputs, objects that are likely CC SNe and temporally coincident with the neutrino alert based on light curve properties are selected by an automated neutrino source candidate identification pipeline described in \secref{sensitivity}.
 The \code{DiffImg} products and pipeline candidates for both IC170922A and IC171106A are shown in \figref{Localization}.
 The light curves of the pipeline candidates are shown in \figref{LightCurve}.